 Cookware: your hardest-working and most-frequently-used kitchen tools

-If you're an average family, you likely cook something at least once a day, using at least one pot or pan.
+If yours is a typical family, you likely cook something at least once a day, using at least one pot or pan.
 Most people probably cook even more often or use multiple pans to prepare a meal.
-This makes cookware among the most oft-used items in your home.
-The good news is that in the past few years -- even since this report was last updated -- manufacturers have started making high-quality cookware sets without the high-end prices you used to have to pay.
+This makes cookware among the most often-used items in your home.
+The good news is that in the past few years manufacturers have started making high-quality cookware sets without the high-end prices you used to have to pay.
 Of course, there's still pricey options like All-Clad, but there are also plenty of choices that give All-Clad cookware a run for its (or your) money.

 Buying a set of cookware costs less than buying individual pieces.
 Cookware sets are great for initially equipping a kitchen, or to replace a set that's outlived its useful life.
-If you do buy a set, you'll most likely use some items in your collection more than others; you'll also want to add other, specialty pieces that aren't typically included, such as a dutch oven or roasting pan, which are covered in their own ConsumerSearch reports.
-Many people also like to purchase an additional, 12-inch skillet since they are so versatile and can be used as everyday pans for one-pot dishes, or just for preparing larger batches, like breakfast for a crowd, and we have a separate report on those as well.
+If you do buy a set, you'll most likely use some items in your collection more than others; you also might want to add other, specialty pieces that aren't typically included, such as a Dutch oven or roasting pan.
+Many people also like to purchase an additional, 12-inch skillet since they are so versatile and can be used as everyday pans for one-pot dishes, or just for preparing larger batches of food; we cover 12-inch skillets in a separate report.

 Stainless steel cookware is what most professional chefs use, and it's a popular option for the home cook as well.
 Stainless cookware wrapped around an aluminum core (or "clad") heats evenly and does a superior job of browning food.
 On the downside, it can be more difficult to clean, and you'll need to use more oil or fat to keep some foods from sticking.
 It also has a bit of a learning curve, but avid cooks say once you get it, you'll never go back.
 Stainless cookware can also scratch or become discolored when heated to temperatures beyond 500 degrees Fahrenheit.

 Nonstick cookware, which prevents foods from clinging so you can cook with less fat or oil, is the most popular with home cooks.
 It saves on clean up time and, if you're watching your fat intake, can cook almost any food without a lot of fat, and without sticking to the pan.
-Nonstick cookware ranges from extremely cheap, thin metals with an obvious coating to higher-quality, more expensive types like anodized aluminum, which is what we recommend.
+Nonstick cookware ranges from extremely cheap, thin metals with an obvious coating to higher-quality, more expensive types like anodized aluminum.

 Cast iron cookware is the most versatile cookware out there as it can go from stovetop to oven, to grill, to smoker, to campfire.
 We would venture to guess that nearly every kitchen has at least one cast iron piece for baking cornbread or stovetop grilling.
 If you don't, you should.
-Cast iron needs to be seasoned and you should go very light on the soap, but a well-seasoned cast iron pan will have a nonstick surface and can last forever.
+Cast iron needs to be seasoned and you should go very light on the soap (hint: you don't need to use soap at all), but a well-seasoned cast iron pan will have a naturally stick-resistant surface and can last forever.
 The drawbacks to cast iron are that it can be very heavy, and, while it holds heat well, it does not heat as quickly as some other types of pans.
 You also have to allow plenty of cool-down time.